Divan009/divan009.github.io/about.md

 ### intro.

 I never wrote a line of code until college.
 Coming from a family where everyone was expected to take up commerce, that’s exactly what I was supposed to do too.
-But then it hit me—I really didn't want to pursue any of the subjects I’d studied so far as a career.
+But then it hit me — I really didn't want to pursue any of the subjects I’d studied so far as a career.
 So, naturally, I did the only logical thing: _Inky pinky ponky'd_ my career over to computers and coding —seriously, no kidding.
-I enrolled in whichever college would take a commerce kid with zero coding experience and thus began my adventure!
+I enrolled in whichever college would take a commerce kid with zero coding experience and thus began my adventure! 💗💗

 Oh I love cats 🐈 _kitty kitty kitty_ and ofcourse I am allergic to them, but that has never stopped me from expressing my love.